agentloopfyi/agentloopfyi.github.io/index.markdown

 ✨ [Deep Research](/deep-research) — Thing's I've learned about agentic deep research.

-Having spent 12+ years in the industry, I currently work as an AI Solution Architect, developing AI agents and agentic workflows in deep research for enterprise problems.
-I specialize in building enterprise software systems and adding decision-making AI.
+Having spent 12+ years in the industry, I currently work as an AI Solution Architect, developing AI agents, agentic workflows and large-scale RAG for enterprise systems.

 **Academic credentials:**
 - Completed an online program in reinforcement learning from IISc Bangalore (2025)